Andrew-Kulpa/AI-cancer-classifier/README.md

 instead of a Gradient Descent algorithm.
 This was done by recommendation of multiple machine learning forums and blogs, such as [machinelearningmastery.com](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/).
 In practice, it is incredibly effective.
+## Final Results
+After 60,000 epoch, the final model converges to approximately 98.57% accuracy at classifying whether the input data corresponds to breast cancer that is malignant or benign.
+This model used a learning rate base decay of 96% every 100 epoch, the Adam Optimization algorithm, and an initial learning rate of 0.1%.
+Given better end conditions, this resulting model could be trained significantly faster.
+## Conclusion
+This project presents multiple iterations of a multi-layered neural network to classify breast cancer cells as either malignant or benign.
+For training, 499 records out of the total 569 records of breast cancer cell attributes were used.
+The remaining 70 records were used as testing data.
+In order to reach a sufficiently high level of accuracy, the model was adapted over a number of iterations, with each iteration attempting to resolve issues with the previous model.

+For all of these iterations, the final iteration with an exponentially decaying learning rate and a much higher training time presented the highest accuracy at roughly 98.57% accuracy.
+These iterations present many lessons to be learned from.
+For instance, the usefulness of simply increasing the training time falls off.
+Even a small learning rate eventually will result in an overshooting problem.
+An exponentially decaying learning rate seems to solve both of these issues, but the rate of decay and the initial learning rate may need to be adjusted too.
+Still, this dynamic learning rate provides a rather simple solution to a common problem.